Gratuity Eligibility (If with in the 5 years period, I resign and revoke my resignation after company acceptance multiple times)

 Hi,

-As per your statement you have submitted resignation 3 times and revoked subsequently.
-Have you confirmed the same with your employer every time?.
-Have they collected any resignation letter cancellation note from you ?
-Have your employee ID/Number /PF number got revised every time when you revoked your resignation.
+As per your statement, you have submitted your resignation 3 times and subsequently revoked it.
+Have you confirmed the same with your employer each time?
+Have they collected any cancellation note for the resignation letter from you?
+Did your employee ID/Number/PF number get revised each time you revoked your resignation?

-There are possibilities your Employer might have manipulated your service data with a break.
-However if you are sure of your continuous service without any break legally you are eligible for Gratuity.
+There is a possibility that your employer might have manipulated your service data with a break.
+However, if you are certain about your continuous service without any break, you are legally eligible for Gratuity.

-As per the Act requirement send your employer a request letter (FORM I )mentioning the period of service (DOJ and DOR and total years of service) in case of no response or refusal from your employer you can file a complaint under Section 8 of the Act with the Controlling Authority ( Assistant Labour Commissioner) of your jurisdiction
+As per the Act's requirement, send your employer a request letter (FORM I) mentioning the period of service (DOJ and DOR and total years of service).
+In case of no response or refusal from your employer, you can file a complaint under Section 8 of the Act with the Controlling Authority (Assistant Labour Commissioner) in your jurisdiction.

 parm-jeet